 If the administration of immunizing agents is against your religious tenets or practices, you can fill out the Religious Exemption Form.

 A medical exemption can be filed by filling out the Medical Exemption Form.

-Students can submit their exemption forms through the Online Student Health Portal, fax them to 540-231-6900, or mail them to Schiffert Health Center, drop them off in person.
+Students can submit their exemption forms through the Vaccine Reporting Portal, fax them to 540-231-6900, mail them to Schiffert Health Center, or drop them off in person.

 Schiffert Mailing Address:

 Filing for religious or medical exemption means that student understands that in the case of an outbreak, potential epidemic, or epidemic of a vaccine-preventable disease at Virginia Tech, the state health commissioner may order their exclusion from the university for their own protection until the emergency has passed.
 In that event, Virginia Tech will assist those students to make the necessary arrangements to complete their coursework.
 Students should first work with their professors/instructors and academic advisors to discuss their options.
 If additional support or guidance is needed, students may also contact department heads and/or associate deans of their colleges, or the Dean of Students Office.

 Students who are exempt from receiving the vaccine for medical or religious reasons will be subject to regular testing for COVID-19.

 Students 18 and over can submit religious exemptions if they were previously immunized or vaccinated as a minor.
 If a student submits a religious exemption at this point, they will not be able to receive future immunizations or vaccines from Schiffert Health Center.